ranvis/php-cbor/README.md

 The tag {stringref} is like a compression, that "references" the string previously appeared inside {stringref-namespace} tag.
 Note that it differs from PHP's reference to `string`; i.e. _not_ the concept of `$stringRef = &$string`.

-On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
+On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3 bytes overall when single-namespaced).

 Note that if smaller payload is desired, it should perform better to apply a data compression instead of this tag.
 Also, for maps, small `integer` keys (`1`..`23`, `-1`..`-24` are all 1-byte key) are often used to minimize a payload.
 You may want to avoid defining key `0` as it sometimes means the empty as a data definition convention.
-And also because when working with `CBOR_MAP_AS_ARRAY` flag, it can transform array to a "list" array in PHP.
+And also because when working with `CBOR_MAP_AS_ARRAY` flag, it can transform array to a "list" array in PHP, which cannot be encoded back to CBOR `map`.

-On decode, the use of tag can save memory of decoded value because of copy-on-write; PHP can share the identical `string` sequences until one of them is going to be modified.
+On decode, the use of tag can save some consumption of memory because of copy-on-write; PHP can share the identical `string` sequences until one of them is going to be modified.

 For decoding, the option is enabled as `true` by default, while encoding it should be specified explicitly.